 Highline College maintains a close working relationship with the Des Moines Police Department (DMPD).
-The Outreach Building, though part of the main campus, is located within Kent City limits.
-The Public Safety staff occasionally works with the Kent Police Department (KPD) on emergency calls to the Outreach Building.
-Meetings with both law enforcement agencies are held with these agencies on both a formal and informal basis when necessary.
+Meetings with law enforcement agencies are held on both a formal and informal basis when necessary.

 Through a Memorandum of Understanding (MOU) with the DMPD, the following priorities have been established: